 Noga Ayali-Darshan, Bar-Ilan University: “The Good, the Bad, and the Beautiful”: The Diffusion of a Mythologeme in Egyptian and Anatolian literature

 Anna Elise Zernecke, Universität Bern - Université de Berne: Beyond the National Gods

 In 2017, the call for papers on "Shared Mythologems in the Ancient Near East" resulted in a very long session with speakers both invited and answering the call for papers, followed by a very animated discussion.
 The envisaged joint session with "Judaens in the Persian Empire" did not take place.

-Israel in the Ancient Near East 10.8.2017: Shared Mythologems in the Ancient Near East
+Shared Mythologems in the Ancient Near East

 Joanna Töyräänvuori, Helsingin Yliopisto - Helsingfors Universitet: How to Study Strategies Used by Minority Cultures in Dealing with Oppressive Ideological Messages in the Ancient World: The Mythologeme of the Flood